syncfusion-content/windowsforms-docs/WindowsForms/installation-and-upgrade/Install-using-the-Web-Installer.md

 ---
 layout: post
-title: Installation and Deployment process for Syncfusion Essential Studio WindowsForms products
+title: Installation and Deployment process for Syncfusion ES Windows products
-description: Learn how to install and deploy the Syncfusion WindowsForms component
+description: Learn how to install and deploy the Syncfusion Essential Studio Windows Forms components
 platform: WindowsForms
 control: Installation and Deployment
 documentation: ug